Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 But Tuesday, he went through individual drills, his most significant on-field work yet, and appeared to make it through no worse for the wear.

 “He moved around fine,’’ Carroll said.
 “He was going through the individual drills.
 He will do more (Wednesday).
 “He is on his way back.
-The shoulder is healed and his groin is healed and he is ready to battle. … We will wait until next week (for him to play.)
+The shoulder is healed and his groin is healed and he is ready to battle. … We will wait until next week (for him to play).
 But really happy to get him out, finally.
-It’s been a long, rigorous return and he has bused his tail and he’s made it.
+It’s been a long, rigorous return and he has busted his tail and he’s made it.
 We were hoping he would make it before the final week, which he did.
 And we will take it and see how far we can go.’’

 Actually, Carroll said the team hoped Ansah would return a few weeks into the preseason, possibly early enough to have even played in a preseason game.
 But Carroll noted that Ansah has gotten substantial work in the team’s walk-throughs and he doesn’t think there will be much of an issue integrating him into the team’s defense.

-Ansah will play the team’s LEO, or rush end, spot with the Seahawks hoping he can replace much of the pass-rush production lost by trading Frank Clark.
+Ansah will play the team’s LEO, or rush end, spot, with the Seahawks hoping he can replace much of the pass-rush production lost by trading Frank Clark.

 Ansah figures to split time early with others at that spot, specifically Cassius Marsh and Jacob Martin, who appear certain to be on the 53-man roster, with the team maybe still debating if Barkevious Mingo will make it.
 Ansah’s return could make it less likely that Mingo — who carries a $4.1 million cap hit — will be on the initial 53-man roster (as a vested vet, all of his salary for 2019 would be guaranteed if he is).